Last Updated on

 About the Author

-Raubi Marie Perilli writes guides about blogging, copy writing, and freelancing for CopyPress Community – an online network of writers, designers, and marketers.
+Raubi Marie Perilli writes guides about blogging, copy writing, and freelancing and owns Simply Stated Media.
 Follow her on Twitter to hear more about what she eats, where she goes, and what she knows.